 Proposed Regulation Regarding Temporary Work Permits

 The SC Board of Cosmetology is proposing to promulgate an emergency temporary work permit regulation.
-The proposed regulation will be published in the January 2021 edition of the State Register.
+The proposed regulation was published in the January 2021 edition of the State Register.
 Anyone wishing to comment on the proposed regulation may do so by sending a message to Board staff at: BoardInfo@llr.sc.gov.

 Reg.
 35-12 Emergency temporary work permit

 A temporary work permit allowing a license candidate to work under the direct supervision of a Board licensee prior to licensure, may be issued for up to 90 days when due to a period of public emergency, candidates for licensure who have completed their education and are otherwise qualified for licensing do not have access to either or both parts (theory and practical) of the required licensing examination.
 The permit must be displayed in a conspicuous place adjacent to or near the permittee’s work chair, with a 2 x 2 passport-type photograph of the permittee affixed to the permit.